SublimeText/LaTeXTools/docs/install.md

 ### Distribution

-You need to install TeXLive.
+On **Linux**, both [TeXLive](https://www.tug.org/texlive/) and [MiKTeX](http://miktex.org/) (since version 2.9.6300) are supported.

+- TeXLive
   We highly recommend installing the version directly from TUG, which can be found [here](https://www.tug.org/texlive/acquire-netinstall.html) rather than the version included with your distribution, as TeXLive is generally updated more regularly and tends to include more features.
 In particular, if you are on Ubuntu, note that `apt-get install texlive` will get you a working but incomplete setup.
 For example, it will *not* install `latexmk`, which is essential to LaTeXTools.
 You need to install it via `apt-get install latexmk`.
 However, as long as the expected binaries are available on your system, LaTeXTools should generally work.

+- MiKTeX
+  We recommend following the [Official Guide](https://miktex.org/download#unx) to install, initialize, update, etc., and turn on automatic installation.
+One such package that is missing is `latexmk`, which is a script for building LaTeX documents, which LaTeXTools uses by default.
+You can either choose to install `latexmk` or [change the builder](#builder.md) to use a builder that does not require `latexmk`.
+To install `latexmk`, you can either use the **MiKTeX Console** or from the **Terminal** type `sudo mpm --admin --install latexmk` or `mpm --install latexmk`, which will prompt you for your password and install the `latexmk` package.

 You can use the **LaTeXTools: Check System** command to ensure that the expected binaries are found.